Fungus Gnats on Tradescantia: Wet Soil in a Moisture-Loving Plant

 - 3

-Push a few yellow sticky cards down near the soil surface, angled so the trailing stems don't drape over and block them — this genus's cascading growth habit can otherwise shield the traps from flying adults.
+Push a few yellow sticky cards down near the soil surface, angled so the trailing stems don't drape over and block them, since this genus's cascading growth habit can otherwise shield the traps from flying adults.

 - 4

-Check the base of any hanging basket or cache pot for standing water and empty it if present — this is a common overlooked reservoir independent of top-level watering habits.
+Check the base of any hanging basket or cache pot for standing water and empty it if present, since this is a commonly overlooked reservoir that persists independent of top-level watering habits.

 Prevention

-- Maintain 'moist but not wet' soil — the Tradescantia watering target also prevents gnat habitat
+- Maintain 'moist but not wet' soil, the Tradescantia watering target that also happens to prevent gnat habitat

-- A perlite top dressing discourages adult egg-laying while allowing the moisture underneath to remain appropriate for the plant
+- A perlite or coarse sand top dressing discourages adult egg-laying while allowing the moisture underneath to remain appropriate for the plant

 - Check hanging basket liners and cache pots periodically for hidden standing water at the base